waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 ## Function Structure
 This section outlines the template for function structures.
-This includes comments and docstring conventions.
+This includes comments and docstrings conventions.

 ### Comments
 For comments, try your best to comment each block of code with what that block does at a high level.
-If there is any oneline list comprehension or lambda functions, please explain what that line does as clear as possible.
+If there is any oneliner list comprehension or lambda functions, please explain what that line does as clear as possible.
 Moreover, please make use of any comment tags such as `NOTE:`, `TODO:`. `WARNING:`, `ERROR:`, `HACK:`, `PERF:` etc. whenever possible.
 This is not required but it would be nice if there is a certain note you'd like to tell another person who willl be reading the code later on.